 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-However, as a member of BCN Advantage Elements, you usually will acquire ownership of rented DME items in your 13th month after paying copayments for the item for 12 months.
-Under certain limited circumstances we will not transfer ownership of the DME item to you.
+As a member of BCN Advantage, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan, even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan.
+Under certain limited circumstances we will transfer ownership of the DME item to you.
 Call Customer Service for more information.